wwt/csna/Development_Notes.md

 First open the remote SSH to the phantom server in VSCode.

-From your terminal prompt, create a directory in your home directory `app`
+From your terminal prompt, create a directory in your home directory `apps`

 ```
-mkdir app
+mkdir apps
 ```

 Set your username and email address in the get configuration.